steven-freed/opentelemetry-collector-contrib/receiver/redfishreceiver/documentation.md

 ### system.powerstate

-Measures the power state of a system.
+Measures the power state of a system (-1 unknown, 0 off, 1 on).

 | Unit | Metric Type | Value Type | Stability |
 | ---- | ----------- | ---------- | --------- |